RunOnFlux/arcane-mage/README.md

 **A note on using the `startup_config` parameter**

 Setting a startup config for a node requires elevated permissions that the `PVEAdmin` role does not cover.
-The easiest way to resolve this is to create a role, I.e. `UserAdminSysModiy` with the `Sys.Modify` permission on the `/` path.
+The easiest way to resolve this is to create a role, I.e. `UserAdminSysModify` with the `Sys.Modify` permission on the `/` path.
 You need to give this extra role to BOTH the api user and token.

 **A note on API authentication and key storage**